deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Base scoffed.
 "Dude.
 Speciesist.
 Now come on, which smells nicest?"

-"That one is... heady.
+"That one is...heady.
 What is it?"

 "Uh… Coconut butter."